flanksource/canary-checker/README.md

 * list objects in the bucket to check for Read permissions
 * PUT an object into the bucket for Write permissions
-* download previous uploaded object to check for Get permissions
+* download previously uploaded object to check for Get permissions

 ```yaml